pakinui/ASLtoSpeech/README.md

 ## Usage

-Firstly, Our ASL to Speech App will access the webcam from user's devices to detect the hand object.
+Firstly, Our ASL to Speech App will access the webcam from user's devices to detect the hand object.<br />
-Once it is detected, it will then be put through the pre-trained American Sign Lanauge model to do a detection.
+Once it is detected, it will then be put through the pre-trained American Sign Lanauge model to do a detection.<br />
-Those detected sing languages will be converted to text and will be shown on the frame as a subtitle.
+Those detected sing languages will be converted to text and will be shown on the frame as a subtitle. <br />
-These sentences made out of Sign Lanauges can be converted to speech by pressing the 'Translate' button.
+These sentences made out of Sign Lanauges can be converted to speech by pressing the 'Translate' button. <br />

 ## Configuration